wp-plugins/wordpress-football-leagues/readme.txt

 == Help / Bugs ==

-If you need help please post a comment at http://ajthomas.co.uk/footballleagues and we will answer it as quickly as we can.
+If you need help please post a comment at http://www.ajthomas.co.uk/footballleagues and we will answer it as quickly as we can.

 == Requested Features ==

-If you have any requests, please post a comment at http://ajthomas.co.uk/footballleagues.
+If you have any requests, please post a comment at http://www.ajthomas.co.uk/footballleagues.

 == Changelog ==

+= 0.4.2 =
+Updating URLS, not important to update.
+Yo can skip this one.

 = 0.4.1 =
 So here it is, the new (and improved!)
 WP Football Leagues.